MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     >[!NOTE]
     >Upon reaching the Language Understanding portal, you may need to log in, if you are not already, with the same credentials as your Azure portal.
 If this is your first time using LUIS, you will need to scroll down to the bottom of the Welcome page to find and click the "Create LUIS" app button.

 7. Once logged in, click My Apps (if you are not currently in that section).
 You can then click on Create new app.
-Name the new app “Speech SDK Learning Module.”
-Add “Speech SDK Learning Module" to the description field, as well.
+Name the new app "Speech SDK Learning Module."
+Add "Speech SDK Learning Module" to the description field, as well.
 Then click "done."

     ![Module4Chapter4step8aim](images/module4chapter4step8aim.PNG)